-If you found your Google Business listing and think that it already looks good, what’s the point of this Claiming and Verifying bit?
+If you found your Google Business Profile and think that it already looks good, what’s the point of this Claiming and Verifying bit?

-I’ll answer that with another question that gets asked: Can random people really make changes to my Google My Business Listing?
+I’ll answer that with another question that gets asked: Can random people really make changes to my Google Business Profile?

 The answer is: Yes.